hashicorp/terraform-provider-aws/website/docs/r/codedeploy_deployment_group.html.markdown

 _Only one `alarm_configuration` block is allowed_.

 ### Deployment Style
-You can configure the type of deployment, either standard or blue/green, you want to run and whether to route deployment traffic behind a load balancer. `deployment_style` supports the following:
+You can configure the type of deployment, either in-place` or blue/green, you want to run and whether to route deployment traffic behind a load balancer. `deployment_style` supports the following:

 * `deployment_option` - (Optional) Indicates whether to route deployment traffic behind a load balancer.
 Valid Values are `WITH_TRAFFIC_CONTROL` or `WITHOUT_TRAFFIC_CONTROL`.

-* `deployment_type` - (Optional) Indicates whether to run a standard deployment or a blue/green deployment.
+* `deployment_type` - (Optional) Indicates whether to run an in-place deployment or a blue/green deployment.
 Valid Values are `IN_PLACE` or `BLUE_GREEN`.

-  * `IN_PLACE` deployment type is not supported with the `WITH_TRAFFIC_CONTROL` deployment option.
-  * `BLUE_GREEN` deployment type is not supported with the `WITHOUT_TRAFFIC_CONTROL` deployment option.

 _Only one `deployment_style` block is allowed_.